-The trade receivables under AIRB approach amount to EUR 390,636 (75% of total).
-Considering the relative low amount of Trade receivables, all tables and amounts mentioned in this chapter are related to the Total lease portfolio amount only.
+The trade receivables under AIRB approach amount to EUR 391,939 (74% of total).
+Considering the relative low amount of Trade receivables, all tables and amounts mentioned in this chapter are related to the Total lease portfolio amount only (except for table: 10 largest credit risk exposures).

-The amounts on the previous page represent the Group's total on-balance sheet exposure to counterparties with respect to lease contracts as at the specified dates.
+The amounts above represent the Group's total on-balance sheet exposure to counterparties with respect to lease contracts as at the specified dates.
 In the remainder of this section, further information on these credit risk exposures is provided.